hushkat/hushkat.github.io/about.md

 ## Conclusion

-Welcome to dr0idbot's cybersecurity journey!
+Welcome to hushkat's cybersecurity journey!
 Together, let's embark on an exhilarating exploration of CTFs, where we'll tackle challenges, unravel mysteries, and celebrate every step of progress.
 While I may be new to this realm, my dedication and enthusiasm will drive me forward, and I hope you'll find inspiration in my story.
 Stay tuned for upcoming posts filled with valuable insights, thrilling adventures, and perhaps a few surprises along the way.
 Let the journey begin!

 Disclaimer: The content presented in my articles is for educational purposes only and does not endorse or encourage any form of unauthorized access or malicious activity.